influxdata/docs-v2/content/v2.0/write-data/delete-data.md

 ## Delete data in the InfluxDB UI

 You can only delete data from buckets you've created.
-You cannot delete data from system buckets.
+You cannot delete data from system buckets.??
+Is this true?
+It doesn't show delete data by filter next to them but they do appear in the dropdown menu

 ### Delete data from buckets